'Net-zero emissions': why it can be misleading for investors

 All the global technology giants including Google, Amazon, Microsoft, and Facebook have announced big ambitious plans to be net-zero in the near future.
 Some like Google, even go a step further and have claimed to become net-zero across the entire history of their company3.
 Microsoft wants to beat them and go ‘Carbon Negative’4.
 That is, they want to take more carbon from the atmosphere since the beginning of their business.

 The tech giants are in a race to eliminate carbon risk for their businesses.
 The thing is, they were already very low carbon risk from a financial risk perspective.
-Facebook, Microsoft, and Alphabet all received near the highest Emmi Score possible (99/100) - meaning they are the lowest possible financial risk on carbon.
+Facebook, Microsoft, and Alphabet all have a Potential Capital Loss of 0% in 2030 under a 1.5°C world - meaning they are the lowest possible financial risk on carbon.

 Facebook as an example, can actually INCREASE emissions by 60% and still be aligned with a net-zero 1.5°C climate (see below).
 The green area is low carbon risk over the next 10 years.